asmaaportfolio/electro-store/README.md

 * 💰 View the total price
 * 💾 Keep cart data after refreshing the page

-Cart data is stored under a dedicated localStorage key to preserve the shopping cart between sessions.
+Cart data is stored using a dedicated localStorage key to preserve the shopping cart between sessions.

 ---

 ## ✨ React Architecture

-The project was structured using reusable React components to keep the application organized and maintainable.
+The project was structured using reusable React components instead of building the interface as one large page.

 ### Main Components